 - Kevlar, s-glass fiberglass, and peelply fabrics, plus cutting tools and West Systems 105-A/206-A resin/hardener quart kit with measuring pumps came from Sweet Composites.

 - System Three Clear Coat 1-quart resin & hardener kit, plus a digital scale for measuring it out were obtained from Amazon.
 Their price was average, but free Prime shipping edged out other sources for total cost.

-- Bear Paulsen at Northstar Canoes was instrumental with providing initial advice on how to go about the repairs, what order to attempt them in, and other specifics regarding the lay-up and construction of Bell canoes.
+- Bear Paulsen at Northstar Canoes was instrumental with providing advice on how to go about the repairs, what order to attempt them in, and other specifics regarding typical lay-up and construction of Bell canoes.